 The easiest way to get to Warrnambool is taking the Monash Freeway M1 west towards Geelong, and after merging onto the Hamilton Highway you eventually re-group back onto the Princes Fwy and take it straight into Warrnambool.

-Divided into the northern, southern and central Grampians, this significant cultural landscape is known to the aboriginal people as Gariwerd, of whom the Indigenous Australians have inhabited for thousands of years.
+Divided into the northern, southern and central Grampians national park, this significant cultural landscape is known to the aboriginal people as Gariwerd, of whom the Indigenous Australians have inhabited for thousands of years.

 Take a hike down to Mackenzie falls, hike to the summit of Mount William, the highest peak in the Grampians National park, one of the many day hikes around Halls Gap, Baroka Lookout or The Pinnacles.